 Congratulations!
 You’re engaged and ready to embark on a journey that will lead you to the most special day of your life – your wedding day.
 And, if you’re reading this you’ve probably decided on a destination wedding.
 That’s great!
 Destination weddings are a fantastic way to create lasting memories in a unique and exotic location.
 Typically, the ceremony lasts a very short 20 minutes or so.
-And we sometimes find that couples look for ways to hang on to those special moments a tiny bit longer.
+And as a result, we sometimes find that couples look for ways to hang on to those special moments a tiny bit longer.
 They want to add a little extra time and a tiny touch of magic to their destination wedding ceremony.
 One way to do this is to incorporate one of these 14 beautiful wedding ceremony traditions.

 In this article, we’ll explore 14 time-honored traditions that will make your destination wedding ceremony truly unforgettable.
 From the symbolic pouring of sand to the release of beautiful butterflies, these traditions will not only add depth and meaning to your ceremony but will also create lasting memories for you and your loved ones.